appliedgocode/what/README.md

 #### Disable what

 Nothing easier than that!
-Without any of the above build tags, all funtions get replace by no-ops, ready for being optimized away entirely (if the compiler decides to do so).
+Without any of the above build tags, all functions get replaced by no-ops, ready for being optimized away entirely (if the compiler decides to do so).

 * No log output
 * No bloated binary